TshidisoMofokeng/acad_web/content/project/VECM/index.md

 <figcaption aria-hidden="true">Figure 6: Number of cointegrating relations by model </figcaption>
 </figure>

-In this section we perform a unrestricted cointegration rank test.
+We now perform an unrestricted cointegration rank test.

 H<sub>o</sub>: Number of cointegrating vectors is at most equal to 0